 Yes, you can freeze shortbread dough!
-I wouldn’t freeze the baked bars, as they will lose their fantastic, crumbly texture in the freezing/unfreezing process.
-But shortbread dough can safely be frozen for up to 3 months in an airtight container.
+We do not recommend freezing the baked bars, as they will lose their fantastic, crumbly texture in the freezing/unfreezing process.
+However, shortbread dough can safely be frozen for up to 3 months in an airtight container.
 Hooray!

 Pretty much the only other shortbread recipe you could ever want are these salted chocolate chunk shortbread cookies by Alison Roman of NYTimes Dining.
 Widely acclaimed as the best of the best when it comes to sweet shortbread cookies, and for good reason!
 If you haven’t tried these yet, what are you waiting for?!

 It’s hard for us to put into words just how much we love this homemade shortbread.
 It’s a simple, foolproof recipe that is seriously easy and will blow your guests away!
 Also?
 Makes for an amazing drop off, housewarming gift.
 Speaking from experience, people!

 If you make Rosemary Shortbread, please let me know by leaving a review and rating below!